dmsc/fastbasic/manual.md

   This is the same as writing:
   `POKE $D000 + num , pos`

+  Note: Player/Missile graphics on the
+  Atari are strips that are as tall as the screen, and therefore to move a shape vertically its data must be moved within their 128- or 256-byte buffer (using the `MOVE` statement, for example).

 **Sets Displayed Color**
 **SETCOLOR _num_, _hue_, _lum_ / SE.**